The beautiful Silver Circle of Iceland in a modified Super Jeep

 Driving on the glacier

-It was cold and windy on the glacier, so if you are going there bring gloves, a cap, and sunglasses (all of which I forgot, hmm) as the reflection from the snow will make it difficult to keep the eyes open without sunglasses.
-I had my parka on and didn't feel the cold even though I had forgotten all the above-mentioned gear.
+It was cold and windy on the glacier, so if you are going there, bring gloves, a cap, and sunglasses (all of which I forgot, hmm) as the reflection from the snow will make it difficult to keep your eyes open without sunglasses.

 Our guide was very experienced and knew his way around glaciers, so he did not let us wander off.
-There are deadly fissures in the glaciers, which too many people have fallen into and not all of them have come out alive.
-Even our guide has fallen into a glacier fissure once (not on this tour though, thank God).
+There are deadly fissures in the glaciers, into which too many people have fallen, and not all of them have come out alive.

-Our group on Langjökull glacier
+Our group on the Langjökull glacier

-It must be such a horrible experience that I was happy to just stay by the jeep.
+It must be such a horrible experience that I was happy to stay by the jeep.
 But it was amazing standing on the glacier as we had excellent visibility and the sun even came out for a moment.

 A massive cairn on Kaldidalur's highest point - Langahryggur

-After spending a while on Langjökull glacier, we drove back to the road and drove on the Kaldidalur interior track which is the highest mountain road in Iceland.
-The name Kaldidalur means Cold Valley.
-We stopped by a massive cairn so that the guide could adjust the tire pressure again for it to be suitable for driving on roads.
+After spending some time on Langjökull glacier, we drove back to the road and continued along the Kaldidalur interior track, which is Iceland's highest mountain road.
+The name Kaldidalur means Cold Valley

 Nikulásargjá at Þingvellir national park

-This is the only place I know of in Iceland where it is allowed to throw coins into a rift or anywhere else for that matter.
+This is the only place I know of in Iceland where it is allowed to throw coins into a rift or anywhere else, for that matter.
 I have seen coins thrown into hot springs and even Drekkingarhylur - Drowning Pool at Þingvellir, which is appalling.

 Þingvellir national park

 He then drove up to Hakið, where we met up with him.
-From Hakið there is a breathtaking view of Þingvellir as you can see from my photo above.
+From Hakið, there is a breathtaking view of Þingvellir, as you can see from my photo above.

-To us Icelanders Þingvellir is a sacred place very close to our hearts, so let's keep it unspoiled for future generations to enjoy :)
+To us Icelanders, Þingvellir is a sacred place very close to our hearts, so let's keep it unspoiled for future generations to enjoy.

 Watching stand-up comedy on our way back home

-By now we had been on the road for 8 hours exploring the wonders of the Silver circle.
+By now, we had been on the road for 8 hours exploring the wonders of the Silver Circle.
 We had seen hot springs, beautiful waterfalls, stood on a glacier, and visited a national park!

-On the way back to Reykjavík we watched a stand-up comedy show on Youtube on Gísli's iPad, thanks to the Wifi in the super jeep.
+On the way back to Reykjavík, we watched a stand-up comedy show on YouTube on Gísli's iPad, thanks to the Wi-Fi in the super jeep.
 I felt so pampered and relaxed.

 This tour covers so many sights in Iceland, and I thoroughly enjoyed exploring them in this awesome super jeep ;)

-I have written another travel-blog about the sights on the Silver Circle where I have added more stops and go into more detail: The spectacular Silver Circle of West-Iceland
+I have written another travel blog about the sights on the Silver Circle, where I have added more stops and go into more detail: The spectacular Silver Circle of West Iceland.

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place